mackyle/topgit/README_DOCS.rst

 	Normally, the ``next`` and ``prev`` commands move one step in the dependency graph of the topic branches.
 The ``-a`` option causes them (and their aliases) to move as far as possible.
-	That is, ``tg checkout next -a`` moves to a topic branch that depends (directly or indirectly) on the current branch and that no other branch depends on.  ``tg checkout prev -a`` moves to a topic branch that the current topic branch depends on (directly or indirectly).
+	That is, ``tg checkout next -a`` moves to the final topic branch in the dependency graph (see ``tg info --series``) for the current branch.  ``tg checkout prev -a`` moves to the first topic branch in the dependency graph (see ``tg info --series``) for the current branch.
 If there is more than one possibility, you will be prompted for your selection.

 	See also NAVIGATION_.